berkshelf/berkshelf/README.md

 Manage Chef Infra cookbooks and cookbook dependencies

+## Warning

+Berkshelf is effectively deprecated.
+There is no ongoing maintenance and triage of issues.
+No active work is being done on bugfixes.
+The only work being done is to maintain it so that it continues to ship and run in its existing state.

+Existing users should strongly consider migrating to [Policyfiles](https://docs.chef.io/policyfile/) and new users should avoid using Berkshelf.

 ## Installation

 Berkshelf is now included as part of the [Chef Workstation](https://downloads.chef.io/tools/workstation).
 This is fastest, easiest, and the recommended installation method for getting up and running with Berkshelf.